Where to Stash Your Down Payment Savings

 I counter that question with ” What if the market doesn’t crash? ” She’d have missed out on a lot of potential growth.
 There are ways to protect your stock investments with stop-loss strategies that will allow you to reap the rewards of an increasing market but minimize downside risk.

 Don’t be thinking you can invest your savings, kick up your heels and just watch it grow.
-You need to be sure to invest the additional funds you put aside each month, make them work for you!
+You need to be sure to invest the additional funds you put aside each month, and make them work for you!
+Since I published this post I have revised my recommendations, and you too should take the time to review your holdings to maximize return.

 You should also rebalance your investment portfolio from time to time.
 Though it may be tempting to put all of your money in the investment that’s doing best, that violates the whole concept of diversification.
 Be sure to keep the investments in the different sectors fairly equal.